 The sky changes from violet to black, as it swallows the Martial mountain range.
-Ushuaia’s lights are dots in the distance, as our ship, Stella Australis, cruises over Ushuaia Bay.
+At the start of our Patagonia cruise, Ushuaia’s lights are dots in the distance, as our ship, Stella Australis, cruises over Ushuaia Bay.

-As we power towards the Beagle Channel, up on deck, I shiver.
-I’m not sure if it’s from the cool breeze or whether it’s because I’m excited about the adventure before us.
+As we power towards the Beagle Channel, up on deck, I shiver but I’m not sure if it’s from the cool breeze or whether it’s because I’m excited about the adventure before us.

 Fortunately, these days, Patagonia’s frozen beauty is much more accessible to the average traveller.